nvdweem/PCPanel/README.md

-# PCPanel Software
+# Third party PCPanel Software

-Controller software for the [PCPanel](https://getpcpanel.com) devices.
+Third party/community managed controller software for the [PCPanel](https://getpcpanel.com) devices.

+**This software is not affiliated with PCPanel Software**, the original software can be found [here](https://www.getpcpanel.com/download).
+This project aims to add features and fix bugs that are requested by the community.
+The version numbering is disconnected from the original software, this project started counting at version 1.0 which was essentially a branch of the official 2.2.1 release.

+To see all changes since the original software, see the [changelog](CHANGELOG.md).

-Development focus is mainly targeted at Windows but Linux is supported.
+Development focus is mainly targeted at Windows but some effort is put into making the software run on Linux.

 # Download